Car Buying Mistakes Topics

 Take the time to shop, review and research vehicles online before you visit a car dealership.
 The last thing you want to do is buy a car that doesn't meet your driving needs.
 Will you be towing something regularly or do you have a large family, if so, you probably don't want to buy a two door Toyota Prius.

 I've seen car buyers come back a couple weeks, up to 6 months later and try to bring the car back or trade it for another.
-This puts you and the car dealer in a bad spot and normally a
+This puts you and the car dealer in a bad spot.

 Not Realizing the True Cost of Owning a Hybrid Vehicle

 The overall gas miles-per-gallon and overall cost of hybrids is starting to come down.
-However, you may want to double check your breakeven point to see if it will truly benefit you.
+However, before you buy you may want to double check your breakeven point to see if it will truly benefit you.

 Not Knowing the Best Price You Can Pay for the Car

-Car dealers are always having some kind of sale, they want you to buy a car right now, today only.
-They want you to think you just happen to show up on the last day of their latest and greatest, once in a lifetime sale.
-Don't fall for it, remember there's a wizard behind the curtain.
+Car dealers are always having some kind of big sale, they want you to buy a car right now, today only.
+They also want you to believe you just happen to show up on the last day of their latest and greatest, once in a lifetime sale.
+Don't fall for it, remember there's a wizard pulling the strings behind the curtain.

-Always do your homework before going to a dealership.
+Always do your homework and research new cars online before going to a dealership.
 This will keep you from falling for the colorful loud advertisements car dealers spend thousands of dollars on to get you to come to their lots.
-Take advantage of online automotive research and review websites such as TrueCar, Edmunds.com, CarsDirect, and Automotive.com.
+Take advantage of online automotive research and review websites such as CarClearanceDeals and Edmunds.